Current laws, regulations and standards for poultry owners

 Standards and codes of practice

-The standards for the welfare of poultry apply to both the egg and broiler (chicken meat) industries:
+The following codes and standards for the welfare of poultry apply to poultry owners and industries:

 Food safety standards for eggs and egg products